 Most first time visitors to Amsterdam are inevitably drawn to the plethora of bars and coffeeshops around the Red Light District, which is of course a mistake as you’re more likely to find yourself hanging out with a British stag party or wide-eyed American backpackers than any locals.
 Areas like De Pijp and Jordaan offer a much more authentic vibe and you can always pick up tips from the drinkers at the likes of Kingfisher bar (in De Pijp) or Struik (in Jordaan) on where to continue your pub crawl.
 For dancing head to Leidseplein (Leidse square) where a clutter of big clubs like Sugar Factory (their Sunday parties aka ‘Wicked Jazz’ are legendary), Melkweg, Paradiso and Jimmy Woo can be found.
 The latter is the posh hang out of Ajax players and other poseurs and pouters.
 To mingle with the real party elite however head to Trouw, a converted newspaper HQ, where you might here a Caribou DJ set or live action from !!! (that’s Chk Chk Chkto you!).

 For a general summary of attractions, see www.amsterdam.info.
 For ‘real people’s’ restaurant recommendations, see the Facebook page Great Little Place Amsterdam.
-Amsterdam is also the spiritual home of the excellent Spotted by Locals.
+For some fun food and fashion tips check out funky lifestyle blog, Your Little Black Book.

 City Pick Amsterdam (Oxygen Books Ltd. 2010) has entertaining snippets of writing (mostly translations from Dutch writers) and gives a good feel of the place in all its aspects.
 Amsterdam: The Brief Life of a City by Geert Mak – the definitive work by the city’s best-known historian.

 Joni Mitchell – Carey